Tadeusz Kantor: Life and career

 Dead Class (1975) was the most famous of his theatre pieces of the 1970s.
 A TV-Movie of the production was made in 1977, directed by Andrzej Wajda.
 In that play, Kantor himself played the role of a teacher who presided over a class of apparently dead characters who are confronted by mannequins representing the characters' younger selves.
 He had begun experimenting with the juxtaposition of mannequins and live actors in the 1950s.
+In 1982, he was one of the artists participating in a cultural exchange between Muzeum Sztuki in Łódź and the Museum of Contemporary Art in Los Angeles.

 His later works of the 1980s were very personal reflections.
 As in Dead Class, he would sometimes represent himself on stage.
 In the 1990s, his works became well known in the United States due to presentations at Ellen Stewart's La MaMa Experimental Theatre Club.

 Throughout his life, Kantor had an interested and unique relationship with Jewish culture.
 Despite being a nominal Catholic, Kantor incorporated many elements of what was known as "Jewish theatre" into his works.